 Document type 6

-If you already own: existing loan and title context
+If already owned: existing loan and title context

 Exit strategy evidence: what makes it ready for underwriting

 A bridging loan typically lives or dies on the exit strategy.
-This is the part that borrowers often describe in one sentence - "I will refinance" or "I will sell" - but lenders usually need more than that to move quickly.
+This is the part that borrowers often describe in one sentence, but lenders usually need considerably more than that to move quickly.
 The requirements differ materially between a sale exit and a refinance exit, so both are set out side by side below.
+For a detailed breakdown of the evidence standards lenders assess, the guide to what counts as a strong exit strategy covers each criteria in full.

 Document type 7